CSCfi/csc-user-guide/docs/cloud/dbaas/mariadb-permissions.md

 | GRANT SELECT ON `database_name`.* TO `reader`@`%`                                                     |
 +-------------------------------------------------------------------------------------------------------+
 ```

-If you would like to only give the `reader` user access to only a table you can do it by
+You can also grant table-specific access:
 ```sql
 GRANT SELECT ON database_name.table_name TO 'reader'@'%';
 ```

-Be aware that when creating a read user the openstack cli tool will not show to what tables the user
+Be aware that the openstack cli tool or the the web interface will not display grants given through root access.
+For more information on MariaDB's grants, refer to [the official MariaDB documentation](https://mariadb.com/kb/en/grant/).
-have access to.